 Day 4: Beer on the Beach

 Despite this, I resolved to head north some 27.5km to Eli Creek, the point I'd decided would be the furthest north I'd reach on the beach.
 Walking was pure agony, and after 14.5km I was still plodding along, thoroughly enjoying the scenery and the environment, but concerned that I was going to do some permanent damage to my feet by pushing on too far.
 Every stop made them hurt more, but not stopping did more damage, so what to do?
-That's when I heard a voice from a bunch of Utes parked on the beach shouting, 'Hey mate!
+And that's when I heard a voice from a bunch of flatbed trucks parked on the beach shouting, 'Hey mate!
 Fancy a beer?'
 God moves in mysterious ways, and that day he came down to earth as a group of fishermen.

 Eli Creek, the biggest freshwater creek on the east coast of Fraser, is just amazing.
 Every hour of every day it pours over four million litres of water into the sea, and the water's been so filtered by sand that it's about as pure as any mineral water you'll find in a bottle.
-Jumping into the creek and coasting down it to the beach is a pretty damn fine way to round off a day of beach slogging, and camping just down from the creek proved another delightful experience.
+Jumping into the creek and coasting down it to the beach is a pretty fine way to round off a day of beach slogging, and camping just down from the creek proved another delightful experience.